William Brockedon: Inventor

 In 1819 he turned attention to the mode of wire-drawing then in use.
 Brockedon invented a mode of drawing the wire through holes pierced in sapphires, rubies, and other gems.
 He patented this invention, and visited Paris in connection with it; but it was not a source of profit.
 In 1831 he invented and patented, in conjunction with Mr. Mordan, a pen of a form called the 'oblique,' from the slit being in the usual direction of the writing.
 He next turned his attention to the preparation of a substitute for corks and bungs by coating felt with vulcanised india-rubber.
 He took out a patent for this invention in 1838, and in 1840 and 1842 enlarged its scope by other patents for retaining fluids in bottles, and for the manufacture of fibrous materials for the cores of stoppers.
 This invention led to his forming business relations with Messrs.
 Charles Macintosh & Co. of Manchester.
 About the year 1841 he submitted to them his patents for a substitute for corks, through which he was interested in their business till 1845, when he became a partner, and retained that position till his death.

-In 1843 he patented an invention for the manufacture of wadding for firearms; another for compressing sodium carbonate and potassium carbonate into the form of pills and lozenges; and for preparing or treating plumbago by reducing common black lead to powder, and then compressing it in vacuo, so as to produce artificial plumbago for lead pencils purer than any that could then be obtained, in consequence of the exhaustion of the mines in Cumberland, and especially valuable to artists because free from (diamond) grit.
+In 1843 he patented an invention for the manufacture of wadding for firearms; another for compressing sodium carbonate and potassium carbonate into the form of pills and lozenges; and for preparing or treating plumbago by reducing common black lead to powder, and then compressing it in vacuo, so as to produce artificial plumbago for lead pencils purer than any that could then be obtained, in consequence of the exhaustion of the mines in Cumberland, and especially valuable to artists because it was free from (diamond) grit.
 The invention was first worked for him by Messrs.
 Mordan & Co., but at his death in 1854 the plant and machinery were sold by auction, and bought by one of the merchants connected with the lead industry at Keswick.
 In 1844, 1846, and 1851, he patented inventions for various applications of vulcanised india-rubber.